enketo/enketo-express/README.md

 ### Authentication

-This app does not (yet) manage [OpenRosa form authentication](https://bitbucket.org/javarosa/javarosa/wiki/AuthenticationAPI) for protected forms, i.e. it does not have a login page, does not store credentials and does not itself manage any sessions.
+This app does not (yet) manage [OpenRosa form authentication](https://bitbucket.org/javarosa/javarosa/wiki/AuthenticationAPI) for protected forms, i.e. it does not provide a login page, does not store credentials and does not manage any authenticated sessions.

 It does enable the use of _external authentication_, i.e. the authentication management of your form and data server.
-Whenever a request (form, formlist, submission) requires authentication, enketo-express re-directs the user to a login page on the form and data server and simply passes any cookies back to that server whenever it makes a request.
+Whenever a request (form, formlist, submission) requires authentication, enketo-express re-directs the user to a login page on the form and data server and simply passes any cookies back to that server whenever it makes any subsequent request.
 It is up to the form and data server to authenticate based on the cookie content.
-It requires any enketo-express webform page to have access to these browser cookies.
-This will normally require that both the form and data server as well as enketo-express have to be on the same domain (a different subdomain is possible when setting cross-domain cookies).
+This mechanism requires any enketo-express webform to have access to these browser cookies so the form/data server and Enketo Express would have to be on the same domain (a different subdomain is possible when setting cross-domain cookies).
 It also requires the login page to have a mechanism for redirecting the authenticated user back, via a query string parameter.

 To make use of external authentication set the following in [config.json](config/config.json):